DraTeots/edpm/README.md

 **What EDPM is not?**
-- Not a general-purpose package manager - it doesn't build dependency tree nor download prebuilt binaries (but can download whatever if you config so)
+- Not a general-purpose package manager — it doesn't build a dependency tree nor download prebuilt binaries (but can download whatever if you config so)
-- Not a replacement for your OS package manager - it won't install system libraries
+- Not a replacement for your OS package manager — it won't install system libraries
-- Not a build system - it helps to build dependencies and integrate into your CMake project.
+- Not a build system - it helps to build dependencies and integrate them into your CMake project.
 But doesn't replace CMake
-- Not an environment management - not conda, mise, etc. It manages environment scripts but if those needed for integration.
+- Not an environment management — not conda, mise, etc. It manages environment scripts, but if those are needed for integration.
 - Not a version resolver - it trusts you to pick compatible versions of packages
 - Not trying to be the next Spack/Conan - it deliberately stays lightweight for a specific use case